mesax1/openai_restapi/README.md

     ```

     *Some additional parameters can be sent in the POST request, that affect the execution of the AI model.
-    * Example of a prompt with multiple optional parameters
+    * Example of a POST request with multiple optional parameters
     ```text
         {
         "model": "gpt-3.5-turbo-0301",